naisutech/static-site-playground/README.md

 1. `/src/header.hbs`: add extra HTML (`<link>`,`<script>`,`<meta>`) content for the `<head>` of your HTML file
 2. `src/_bootstrap.scss`: core styles used of the app label badge that appears in top right of your app
 3. `./.env.sample`: ENV values in the sample are injected and used in the raw HTML as meta tags, and as the app label that appears in the top right.
-If you provide an `.env` file with ovverides, they'll appear in your app too.
+If you provide an `.env` file with overrides, they'll appear in your app too.
 4. `./bootstrap.js`: Used to import supporting assets (app.scss, etc) for webpack build

 ## Project details